 But if those tactics don't get you to pay up, the association might try other ways to collect from you.
 The association could take away your privileges to use the common facilities or file a lawsuit for a money judgment against you.

-Based on the association's Declaration of Condominium or Declaration of Covenants, Conditions, and Restrictions (CC&Rs) and state law, most COAs and HOAs also have the power to get a lien on your property if you become delinquent in assessments.
+Based on the association's Declaration of Condominium or CC&Rs and state law, most COAs and HOAs also have the power to get a lien on your property if you become delinquent in assessments.
 Once you fall behind in payments, a lien will usually automatically attach to your property.
 Sometimes, the association will record its lien with the county recorder to provide public notice that the lien exists, regardless of whether state law requires recording.

 In Tennessee, a COA is entitled to a lien for assessments or fines from when they became due.
 If an assessment is payable in installments, the lien amount is equal to the full amount of the assessment from when the first installment became due.
 (Tenn.
-Code Ann. § 66-27-415(a)(1),(4)).
+Code § 66-27-415(a)(1),(4) (2025).)

 The recording of the COA's governing documents constitutes record notice of the lien.
 The lien is perfected (made effective) by recording it in the county records.
 (Tenn.
-Code Ann. § 66-27-415(d)).
+Code § 66-27-415(d) (2025).)
+(However, a lien for delinquent assessments up to the priority-payment amount or "super lien" is perfected without recording.
+See "Priority of COA Liens" below.)

 If you're part of an HOA, check the CC&Rs to learn about the association's right to place a lien on your home if you don't pay the assessments.